Harris-Miller/bitcoin-testnet3-transfer-site/README.md

 This react app is a standard `create-react-app`.
 It has not been ejected.
 It exists in the `bitcoin-testnet3-front-end` folder.

-Note: I'm currently having issues with doing the build post push to Heroku and having it run correctly.
-So I'm prebuilding and commiting the /build folder.
-I'd like not to have to do this, but until I figure out the issue with Heroku, it's the way it has to be.

 I'm using [react-redux](https://github.com/reduxjs/react-redux), [immutablejs](https://facebook.github.io/immutable-js/), [react-router](https://reacttraining.com/react-router/web/guides/philosophy), and [MaterialUI](https://material-ui.com/) as the main components for the front-end.

 The app is Material Design based, and is responsive to mobile.